open-telemetry/opentelemetry-collector-contrib/extension/jmxmetricextension/README.md

 ### interval (default: `10s`)

-The interval time for the Groovy script to be run and metrics exported.
+The interval time for the Groovy script to be run and metrics to be exported by the JMX Metric Gatherer within the persistent JRE process.

 Corresponds to the `otel.jmx.interval.milliseconds` property.